 I recall our first meeting at the 2019 Telluride Film Festival Production Office.
 We exchanged the usual introductory pleasantries and Nora asked if I’d been to Mountainfilm.
 I had not and asked her what it was.
 Anyone who knows Nora when she’s working, pleasantries are one thing – small talk is another.
 Time passed and we stayed friends on Facebook and I noticed her post in early May of this year regarding Monutainfilm and the new Bivvy Pass.
 Up to then, I was feeling blue as festival after festival was being canceled.
 A hundred-plus on-demand films with mesmerizing introductory clips, additional symposiums, events, and special presentations for $75 over a ten-day period sounded pretty awesome and my friend Nora was part of the Programming Team!

-I bought it and spent the next ten days watching the best outdoor, political, social, cultural, and environmental films that matter including Watson, Current Sea, By Hand, Personhood, Apart, Big Fur, the Adrenaline Shorts Program w/ Fire On The Mountain, Mossville, Second Sight, Snow Wolf, Five Years North, and The Path of the Anaconda.
+I bought it and spent the next ten days watching the best outdoor, political, social, cultural, and environmental films that matter including Watson, Current Sea, By Hand, Personhood, Apart, Big Fur, the Adrenaline Shorts Program w/ Fire On The Mountain and the award-winning short Origins, Mossville: When Great Trees Fall, Second Sight, Snow Wolf, Five Years North, and The Path of the Anaconda.

 My first selection fell under the Limited Screening category – truthfully, I monitored this section closely.
 Baato, a sharply written, sharply executed documentary by Lucas Millard and Kate Stryker, chronicles a family that collects medicinal herbs in the mountainous region of Nepal.
 Each year the family treks 300 km to a low-lying urban market to sell the herbs to keep the home afloat.
 Along the way, the family faces shakedowns, a new roadway being cut into the terrain, and a ramshackle bus ride.
 Baato proved to be a cultural feast with some enlightening perspectives.
 Highly recommended viewing.